 We create confident and happy children by encouraging them to be kind and helpful to each other, and to be creative and active themselves.
 We aim to prepare children for their entry to primary school so that they leave us as confident, happy children, keen to learn and absorb knowledge, and socially ready and mature to fit into the new social group at their school.

-Our experience over the last 47 years has shown that the more mature children are, when they enter primary school, the better they cope with the educational demands made on them.
+Our experience over the last 47 years has shown that the more mature and independant children are, when they enter primary school, the better they cope with the educational demands made on them.

 Please click here to see our most recent Ofsted report.